Antonija Šola: 2014–present: Present work and projects

 In 2014, Šola collaborated with the band Barabe for the song "Tvoja Baraba", which she also produced.
 In 2015, Šola released the single "Samo u parfemu", which was declared a Summer Hit of 2015 and varied in the top charts.
 Meantime, Šola went on an American tour with Mladen Grdović.
 The tour began with concerts in New York, with a packed Melrose Ballroom.
 After returning from a successful American tour in 2016, Šola released three more summer hits: "Budi lav", "Ljubi se žmireći" and "Volimo se volimo".
 In December of the same year, he released the Christmas song "Usreći srce".

 In 2017, Šola releases her single "Dok slušam radio", which she wrote for project "Radijsko srce".
 The song has been declared the anthem of the entire project.
 It was music - concert tour in which, in addition to Šola, musicians such as Damir Kedzo, Tony Cetinski, Pravila Igre and more.
 Same year Šola has released a song entitled "Tvoja", for the end of 2017 and the beginning of the new 2018. Šola is also announcing a new solo fifth album in preparation under the release of Croatia Records for spring 2018.

 In the summer of 2018, Šola released the song "Bitango moja".
-In December 2018, Šola released her first Christmas album tittled Sretan Božić ljubavi, in a pop acoustic production.
+In December 2018, Šola released her first Christmas album titled Sretan Božić ljubavi, in a pop acoustic production.
 The main single from the album is "Mir u duši".

 In the summer of 2019, she released her single "Oči boje oceana".
 With the song, Šola was nominated for 2020 Music Awards Ceremony - the most popular balkan regional music awards, in the category of Best Pop-folk song, and thus entered the top 5 most listened songs in Serbia.
 To find her numerous and most represented hits such as "Samo u parfemu", "Tvoja", "Dok slušam radio","Bitango moja" and many others.
 Also in the same year, Šola lent her voice to the character of "Wanda" for the Croatian dubbing of the cartoon The Queen's Corgi.

-In 2020, Šola releases single, "Cijena prave ljubavi" featuring croatian singer from band 'Vigor' Mario Roth.
+In 2020, Šola releases single, "Cijena prave ljubavi" featuring Croatian singer from band 'Vigor' Mario Roth.
 The song had the biggest jump of all and ended up at No. 1 on the regional charts and stayed there for a month. Šola and Mario win the Cesarica Award according to the audience's choice.
 In July 2020, Šola also released song "Ponovo", which regained the music charts and was declared the most positive song on the stage.
 After eight years, Šola was supposed to perform at the CMC Festival again, but was postponed due to COVID-19 pandemic.
 Although the festival was not held, Šola's song ended up on the album as part of the festival as one of the most listened.
 In December of same year, she also released song called "Javna tajna", which already occupied the radio airwaves in a short period of time and had the biggest jump on the national top chart.